• Home

 Equipment Needed

-A small, smooth wooden ball about the size of a table tennis ball.
+A small, smooth wooden ball, roughly about the size of a table tennis ball.

-A flat, narrow piece of wood, similar to a bat, used to hit the ball.
+A flat, narrow piece of wood used to strike the ball.

-To hit the wooden ball as far as possible, score runs, or achieve specific targets depending on the variation of the game.
+The main objective of Rettu is to hit the wooden ball as far as possible and score points or runs, depending on the version being played.

 Rules